git4humans/git4humans/README.md

 Save the changes (Y/N)? _
 ```
-You may type `y` to confirm that yes, you want to save and upload the changes.
-Then the tool will ask you to type a commit message.
+We may type `y` to confirm that yes, we want to save and upload the changes.
+Then the tool will ask to type a commit message.

 ```shell
 Save the changes (Y/N)? y